OmniSharp/omnisharp-emacs/README.md

 C# solutions in Emacs, provided by an OmniSharp server instance that works in the background.

+This package is licensed under GNU General Public License version 3, or (at your option) any later version.

 See [omnisharp-emacs Features](doc/features.md).

 ## Package Installation